JordanPedersen/jp_lc-marcedit/_episodes/04-working-in-the-MarcEditor.md

 For other Z39.50 databases, and the attribute searching that they allow: ( http://irspy.indexdata.com/ ) .

-# Bringing in records with the ISBN 0199370680

-In Z39.50
+## Downloading single records

-Search mode, search by ISBN 0199370680.
+In Z39.50 client we will search by ISBN for ISBN 0199370680.
 Ensure that "retrieve unicode" is checked, and that UTF8 is selected as the server character set (this will keep non-Roman characters from being corrupted because UTF8 is the way we format our records).

 Click on a result and choose "View selected record".
 While we have the record open, on windows you will see an option to change the save file path (I recommend just saving to your desktop for this workshop) and then click on "Download record".
 For mac users, you will select the record, click on "Download selected records" and then change the save file path and Download.
 I'm calling mine Mcwhinney (the .mrc extension will be added automatically).